Institutional Review Board

 Are Human Subjects Involved?

-- Manipulations of the subject or the subject’s environment that are performed for research purposes; or
+- Both physical procedures by which information or biospecimens are gathered (e.g., venipuncture) and manipulations of the subject or the subject's environment that are performed for research purposes;

 - Applications of procedures or treatments such as drugs, devices, or biologics by which data are gathered; or